farcasterxyz/protocol/docs/SPECIFICATION.md

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

 A conflict occurs if there exist two UserData messages that have the same values for `m.data.fid` and `m.data.body.type`.
-In such cases conflicts are resolved with the following rules:
+In such cases, conflicts are resolved with the following rules:

 1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` values are identical, discard the message with the lower lexicographical order.